contentful/experience-builder/README.md

     client, // preview or delivery client
     experienceTypeId: process.env.REACT_APP_CTFL_EXPERIENCE_TYPE_ID, // id of the experience type (content type) /**
-     * Supported values 'editor' or 'preview' or 'delivery'
+     * Supported values 'preview' or 'delivery'
-     * 'editor' is required when opening the website from Contentful's web app (app.contentful.com)
      * 'preview' mode will fetch and render unpublished data from Contentful's preview api
      * 'delivery' mode will fetch and render published data from Contentful's delivery api *